AML Screening FAQs

 What is the purpose of AML screening?

-AML screening serves the purpose of identifying individuals or entities listed in various AML databases.
+AML screening helps identify individuals or entities listed in various AML watchlists and sanctions databases.
 Each list corresponds to a specific type of financial crime risk, thereby guiding the appropriate due diligence procedures required to mitigate the identified risk.

 Who should perform AML screening?